zenml-io/blog.zenml.io/_posts/2022-08-03-deploy-with-kserve.md

 We are also working on making the deployment story more customizable by allowing users to write their own functionalities to be executed before and after the deployment.
 This will be a great feature not only for serving the model but also custom codes that can be deployed with the serving tools.

-This demo was presented on our community hour.
-Check the recording [here](https://www.youtube.com/watch?v=nZeBhkN6RZU).

 If you have any questions or feedback regarding this tutorial, join our [weekly community hour](https://www.eventbrite.com/e/zenml-meet-the-community-tickets-354426688767).